Category: The Prodigal

 • Cliff Edwards

 The man who contributed greatly to the 20s’ ukelele craze.
-The performer who introduced ‘Singin’ in the Rain’ to the world.
+The performer who performed ‘Singin’ in the Rain’ in its feature film debut.
 The voice of Jiminy Cricket in Pinocchio (1940).
 Just three of the reasons why Clifton Avon Edwards (1895-1971), or ‘Ukelele Ike,’ ought not to be quite as forgotten as he is.

 Edwards was a successful vaudeville and café performer, allegedly dubbed ‘Ukelele Ike’ by a waiter who could never remember his name.
 He became a ubiquitous figure in the early Metro musicals, appearing in over a third of the studio’s productions in 1929-31.